 In 2017 saw the return of Holly-Anne back to her roots in Australia, spending the entire year reconnecting with family, friends and this place Melbourne that she once knew as home.
 She took the opportunity engage in the local art scene in Australia and had a solo show at No Vacancy Gallery of her BEYOND works.

 Following on from a refreshing year of sun and relaxation in Oz Holly-Anne packed her bags and headed back to London.
-She embarked on a studio residency at Apiary Studios in Hackney Rd for the duration of 2018 where she is currently working on her new series BlaspheMEME.
+She embarked on a studio residency at Apiary Studios in Hackney Rd for the duration of 2018 where she is worked on her new series BlaspheMEME.
 During this period she has returned to her roots as a performance artist working with her body through the medium of Kundalini yoga.
 She embarked on a journey completely into self devoting herself to daily practice of Kundalini Yoga.
 The process of spiritual awakening, using body, mind and spirit as voice as an artist has been completely transformative.
 The project continues as the practice deepens and the resulting video art pieces, collages and situationist performance pieces form BlaspheMEME.
 Meanwhile she has joined fellow London based artists in Untitled 13 Collective - a group of 13 artists working together to form a new movement through events such as Salon Super Clubs and Exhibitions around the capital.

 Holly-Anne welcomes commissions and collaborations and messages of love.